amauryt/crystal-duckdb/README.md

 ## Known issues

-For DuckDB v0.2.8 binding `UInt8` and `UInt16` values to prepared statements currently causes a crash due to a typo in the C header file.
+For DuckDB v0.2.8 binding `UInt8` and `UInt16` values to prepared statements causes a crash due to a typo in the C header file.
+This is already fixed for later versions.
 See [this issue](https://github.com/duckdb/duckdb/issues/2105) for more information.

 ## Contributing